assembl/assembl/README.txt

 On OS X, if you have MacPorts, you would sudo port install virtuoso From source: http://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSDownload

+Note that you should use virtuoso 6; there are some terrible regressions with subquery joins in virtuoso 7.

 You need to set the environment variable VIRTUOSO_ROOT to the root of your virtuoso install.
 On linux, this is probably /usr
 If you have installed it with MacPorts, it would be /opt/local.